lverret/easypinn/README.md

 # findfunc

-findfunc implements a super simple framework to quickly find the function that satifisfies a set of equations using a neural network.
+findfunc implements a super simple framework to quickly find the 2D function that satifisfies a set of equations using a neural network.
 It is similar to [PINNs](https://github.com/maziarraissi/PINNs) in the way the given equations can be PDEs.
-Under the hood, a [SIREN network](https://arxiv.org/abs/2006.09661) is trained to minimize a set of losses formulated from the different equations.
+Under the hood, a [SIREN network](https://arxiv.org/abs/2006.09661) is trained to minimize a set of losses formulated from the different equations. numpy, matplotlib and pytorch are the only requirements.

 ## Simple
 Below is an example of a simple config file where the network is trained to fit the function `f(x, y) = x * y`